Waste utility charges

-For further information on waste utility charges, refer to section 9 (Waste utility charges) of the Resolution of Rates and Charges section of Council's Annual Plan and Budget 2020-21.
+For further information on waste utility charges, refer to section 9 (Waste utility charges) of the Resolution of Rates and Charges section of Council's Annual Plan and Budget 2022-23 document.

 In addition to the annual Budget resolution, there is a more detailed document, Waste Management Technical Notes (Word - 113kb), that explains how Council calculates, applies, alters and/or withdraws Waste Utility Charges from premises.